lubeda/EspHoMaTriXv2/README.md

 ## Control your display

-A lot of features are accessible with services from home assistant and lambdas you can use in your YAML.
+Numerous features are accessible with services from home assistant and lambdas you can use in your YAML.

 ### Public functions/services